goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 Here you can see that a Flask application, like most Python applications, is built around Python packages.

+> Flask is considered more Pythonic than Django because in common situations the equivalent Flask web application is more explicit.

 ## Conclusions

-Now you’ve seen example project structures for a number of different application types.
-Hopefully, you now have the tools to successfully prevent coder’s block by building out your application structure so that you’re not staring at a blank canvas for each and every project.
+Now that you’ve seen some example project structures, hopefully, you have the tools to successfully start a new project without running into coder's block.

-Because Python is largely non-opinionated when it comes to application layouts, you can customise these examples to better fit your use case.
+Since Python is largely non-opinionated when it comes to application structure, you can customise these examples to better fit your use case.

 Of course, there are a lot more advanced concepts and tricks we can employ in structuring a Python project but hopefully you have come away with the understanding that these rules are neither hard-and-fast.
 Over time and with practice, you’ll develop the ability to build and customise your own useful application layouts.